jro31/jethro-codes/_articles/projects/jethro-codes.md

 };
 ```

-On these 'section' pages, we have no interest in displaying the entire article, we simply want enough information to populate the "cards" on each page, and link to the article itself.
+On these 'section' pages, we have no interest in displaying the entire article, we simply want enough information to populate the cards on each page, and to link to the article itself.

-To that end, we need five pieces of information about each article; the `title`, `description`, `slug`, `coverImage` and `section`.
+To that end, we need five pieces of information about each article: `title`, `description`, `slug`, `coverImage` and `section`.

-So in our `getStaticProps` function, we call our API `getArticles` function, pass-in the section (`projects` or `templates`) for whichever page we're on, as well as the required fields, and set the returned array to the `allArticles` variable.
+So in `getStaticProps`, we call our API `getArticles` function, pass-in the section (`projects` or `templates`) for whichever page we're on, as well as the required fields, and set the returned array to the `allArticles` variable.
 We then return `allArticles` as our props.

 ```js
 import { getArticles } from '../../lib/api';